…the main question of any writer’s conference…

 I’m so thankful for Fountain of Life’s mission in India and for the opportunity to be a part of it.
 Stop by their site and check it out… www.folmag.org.
 Sign up for the newsletter to hear of their work.
 Sign up for the magazine to encourage your own heart for mission.

-And ask yourself…what do you think is yours that’s really His?
+And ask yourself…what do you think is yours–that really isn’t yours at all–it’s His?